 Updated Mortgage Eligibility Requirements for 2-4 Unit Properties

-The eligibility requirements for 2-4 unit properties include specific down payment requirements, a property eligibility matrix to determine if the property qualifies, and potential exceptions to these requirements.
+The eligibility criteria for 2-4 unit properties include specific down payment requirements, a property eligibility matrix to determine if the property qualifies, and potential exceptions to these requirements.

 Down payment requirements